jdeluyck/kcoreorg-website/_posts/2012/2012-10-23-copying-over-your-wifi-access-points-on-android.md

 mv /mnt/sdcard/wpa_supplicant.conf .<br />
 chown system.wifi wpa_supplicant.conf`

-And you&#8217;re good to go.
-Rebooting your phone might not be necessary, but it&#8217;s recommended.
+And you're good to go.
+Rebooting your phone might not be necessary, but it's recommended.